MicrosoftDocs/azure-stack-docs/azure-stack/user/vm-move-overview.md

 - **Generalized image**

   A generalized disk image is one that has been prepared with **Sysprep** to remove any unique information (such as user accounts), enabling it to be reused to create multiple VMs.
-This is a good option for marketplace items.
+Generalized VHDs are a good fit for when are creating images that the Azure Stack Hub cloud operator plans to use as marketplace items.

 - **Specialized image**

   A specialized disk image is a copy of a virtual hard disk (VHD) from an existing VM that contains the user accounts, applications, and other state data from your original VM.
 This is typically the format in which VMs are migrated to Azure Stack Hub.
+Specialized VHDs are a good fit for when you need to migrate VMs from on-premises to Azure Stack Hub.

 Before you upload the image, consider the following: